Amending Transactions

 3. Click Reverse

-A reversing transaction will be created with Reversal in the External Reference field.
+A reversing transaction will be created with the prefix ‘Reversal’ in the Int No, External Reference and Description fields:

 Section 6: Reversing Posted Invoices (Listing Grid - Item and Batch)